kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 3 - Award/Sprint 1 - Developing a Successful Acquisition Strategy.md

 * Fairness and opportunity must be visible and tangible.
   *  Trust and motivation erode if the same few vendors repeatedly win task orders without explanation.
 * Forecasting future work helps vendors align their capacity and retain their teams.
-  * Vendors who understand the upcoming pipeline can make smarter staffing decisions and deliver higher quality.
+  * Vendors who understand the upcoming pipeline can make more informed staffing decisions and deliver higher-quality results.
 * Transparency in award decisions is critical.
   * Vendors invest time and effort in responses.
 Even when they don’t win, meaningful feedback helps them improve and continue competing.
 Silence—or boilerplate rejection notices—drives disengagement.